Eashwar93/Bilateral-Networks/README.md

 * Hu, Jie & Shen, Li & Sun, Gang & Albanie, Samuel.
 (2017).
 Squeeze-and-Excitation Networks.

 ### Further Work:
-Models _bisenetv1_ and _FANETv1_ are authors version of the models from the respective papers.
+Models _bisenetv1_ and _fanetv1_ are authors version of the models from the respective papers.
 I will publish the details of the modifications and results which were part of my research soon

+### Recommendations:
+Based on the custom dataset I conducted my experiments, I would recommend using _bisnet_v1_g6_ which is _20%_ faster than thr author's version without significant change in quality of performance.